"And don't touch her..."

 Jacen heard those words and instantly shoved his hand out over the table, Gadell grabbing it and shaking it a few seconds later.
 "I won't lay a finger on her."

-Gadell's eyes narrowed, his lips twisting into that smarmy snicker.
+Gadell's eyes narrowed, his lips twisting into that smarmy snicker that Jacen was quite sure was the man's normal expression.
 "You won't lay anything on her."

 "One-hundred credits, Gadell?
 You do not think that that might be a bit much?"

-"Majesty, majesty - Tenna, darling.
+"Majesty, majesty - Tenna, come now.
 You have no faith in Jacen Solo?
 The way he was talking, I'll owe him that one-hundred."

 Vessau's eyes seemed to widen, getting all large and innocent.
 "Would you like to help your dear Commander?"